SultonUzDev/QuroniKarim/README.md

-# Qurani Karim
+# Quran Karim

 - This is my Jetpack Compose app for portfolio

-- My Third project on Google Play
+-Note that, app does not contain quran_db file

 <div style="display:flex;">
 <img src="/img/feature_image.png" width="100%">